choderalab/yank/docs/yamlpages/molecules.rst

        leap:
          parameters: [mymol.frcmod, mymol.off]

-Load molecule-specific force feild parameters into the molecule.
+Load molecule-specific force field parameters into the molecule.
 These can be created from any source so long as leap can parse them.
 It is possible to assign partial charges with the files read in this way, which would supersede the options of :ref:`antechamber <yaml_molecules_antechamber>` and :ref:`openeye <yaml_molecules_openeye>`.

 This command has only one mandatory subargument ``parameters``, which can accept both single files as a string, or can accept a comma separated list of files enclosed by [ ].
 Filepaths are relative to either the AmberTools default paths or to the folder the YAML script is in.

-*Note*: Protiens do not necssicarily need this command if the force feilds given to the :ref:`leap argument in systems <yaml_systems_leap>` will fully describe them.
+*Note*: Protiens do not necessarily   need this command if the force fields given to the :ref:`leap argument in systems <yaml_systems_leap>` will fully describe them.

 **OPTIONAL**